-The Center for Business & Society's programs and student-run service organizations provide Tuck students with the opportunity to become involved with both global and local communities.
-Students can lend their muscle on a Saturday volunteer project, travel to a developing country to offer their insights as part of a consulting project, or apply to serve as on local nonprofit boards of directors.
+The Center for Business & Society's programs and student-run service organizations provide Tuck students with opportunities to become involved with both global and local communities.
+Students can lend their muscle on a Saturday volunteer project, travel to a developing country to offer insights as part of a consulting project, or apply to serve on local nonprofit boards of directors.
 All these experiences teach an understanding of the problems communities face and the managerial skills required to make a difference.

 National and International Programs

 RESEARCH TRAVEL PROGRAM

 The interests and activities of business and society often overlap, resulting in both conflict and opportunity.
-How will you be prepared to lead when this increasingly complex intersection occurs?
+Will you be prepared to lead in an increasingly complex world?
 Originally called the 10 for 10 Program, and conceived as a tribute to the Allwin Initiative's 10th anniversary at Tuck in May 2011, the Research Travel Program is open to second-year students who want to pursue hands on, meaningful research for their environmental or socially focused project linked to an academic course.
 Successful projects are chosen on the merits of an application and awarded funds to support travel during academic breaks.
 Projects can be individual or in teams, and be regional, national or international in scope.
 Read about projects in 2013, or watch video of 2012 Research Travel Programs.

 One of Tuck's signature courses is the Tuck Global Consultancy, which sends teams of students overseas for three week consulting projects.
 The Center for Business & Strategy works with the TGC to develop consultancy projects with a social or environmental focus for nonprofit organizations, companies and NGOs around the world.
 Read about past projects here and here.